NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ### `writeScriptBin` {#trivial-builder-writeScriptBin}

+Writes a script within a "bin" subirectory of a subdirectory of the store.

-`writeScriptBin` takes two arguments: `name` and `text`.
+`writeScriptBin` takes two arguments: `name` and `text`, each of which should be a string.

+`name`

-`name` is the name used in the Nix store path and within the file generated under the store path.  `text` will be the contents of the file.
+: the name used in the Nix store path and within the file generated under the store path.

+`text`

+: the contents of the file.

 The created file is marked as executable.

 The file's contents will be put into `/nix/store/<store path>/bin/<name>`.